Pretoria - Barry Roux might be going home at night and throwing darts at a picture of Oscar Pistorius’s face.

 But Kelly Phelps, senior lecturer at the department of public law at the University of Cape Town, took a different view, saying she didn’t think there was clear, compelling evidence of Pistorius blaming his lawyers.

 She said that from a legal perspective, none of the issues – for example, that Pistorius had not written his bail application and so things could be slightly different from his evidence – were unusual.

 She laughed at the idea that Roux would be perturbed.

 “Roux probably thinks those comments are a storm in a teacup,” she said.

 “I highly doubt that Roux would have been significantly ruffled or even surprised by the approach that Nel has taken.”

-Phelps said yesterday’s cross-examination was significant, because up until this point, Nel had kept his hand close to his chest.
+Phelps said Thursday’s cross-examination was significant, because up until this point, Nel had kept his hand close to his chest.
 He had finally put on the record the State’s version that Reeva Steenkamp and Pistorius argued before she ran screaming to the bathroom.

 She said Pistorius, on the aspects of cross-examination that dealt with the murder charge, had managed to resist being drawn into convoluted answers and stuck to his version.